 - (Due to COVID-19, there will be no Beginners Course in Term 1.)
 If you haven't been a member of Archery GB before, you'll need to complete one of our Beginners' Courses.
 This is because we have to ensure everyone knows how to shoot safely before being allowed to take part in sessions.
 A beginners' course typically consists of four hands-on sessions at the club where we teach range safety and the basics of good technique.
 The courses are led by our club coach, and run by volunteers from the club.
 It is important to stress that these courses are only offered on particular dates/times each year and are a requirment for you to participate in club sessions.
-At a typical club session it is expected that members will be self-sufficient; the club is run by and for its members and we simply do not have the ability to offer one-on-one teaching all year round.
+At a typical club session it is expected that most members will be self-sufficient; the club is run by and for its members and we simply do not have the ability to offer one-on-one teaching all year round.

 - I am a current member of Archery GB or another World Archery member organisation: